Diving chamber: Safety

+Accurate monitoring of the pressure in the chamber and associated airlocks is essential for the safety of the occupants and for safe and effective decompression.
+It is also necessary for safe operation of locks and disconnection of trunking in saturation habitats and after transfer under pressure.
+Mechanical interlocks that prevent opening airlocks or disconnecting trunking when there is a pressure differential may also be required by law or code of practice.

+Life support

 Life support systems for saturation systems can be fairly complex, as the occupants must remain under pressure continuously for several day to weeks.
 Oxygen content of the chamber gas is constantly monitored and fresh oxygen added when necessary to maintain the nominal value.
 Chamber gas may be simply vented and flushed if it is air, but helium mixtures are expensive and over long periods very large volumes would be needed, so the chamber gas of a saturation system is recycled by passing it through a carbon dioxide scrubber and other filters to remove odours and excess moisture.

 Multiplace chambers that may be used for treatment usually contain a built-in breathing system (BIBS) for supply of breathing gas different from the pressurisation gas, and closed bells contain an analogous system to supply gas to the divers' umbilicals.
 Chambers with BIBS will generally have an oxygen monitor.
 BIBS are also used as an emergency breathing gas supply if the chamber gas is contaminated.

+Sanitation

 Sanitation systems for washing and waste removal are required.
 Discharge is simple because of the pressure gradient, but must be controlled to avoid undesired chamber pressure loss or fluctuations.
 Catering is generally provided by preparing the food and drink outside and transferring it into the chamber through the stores lock, which is also used to transfer used utensils, laundry and other supplies.

+Construction

 Non-portable chambers are generally constructed from steel, as it is inexpensive, strong and fire resistant.
 Portable chambers have been constructed from steel, aluminium alloy, and fibre reinforced composites.
 In some cases the composite material structure is flexible when depressurised.

 Operation

 Details will vary depending on the application.
 A generalised sequence for a stand-alone chamber is described.

-The operator of a commercial diving decompression chamber is generally called a Chamber operator, and the operator of a saturation system is called a life support technician (LST).
+The operator of a commercial diving decompression chamber is generally called a chamber operator, and the operator of a saturation system is called a life support technician (LST).